 The story isn’t all sadness and life lessons.
-There’s a lot of laughter and romance ofcourse.
+There’s a lot of laughter and romance of course.
 It wouldn’t be a Sophie Kinsella book without a bit of Romance!
-Linus, her love interest is a great kid who takes the first step to connect with Audrey and helps her on her journey.
+Linus, her love interest is a great kid who takes the first step to connecting with Audrey and helps her on her journey.

 I did feel the manner in which some issues were resolved near the end was a bit feeble, but the story all came together and this is a book I will definitely recommend for summer.